-The Department offers a study abroad program in The Netherlands.
+The Department offers a semester long study abroad program in The Netherlands.
 The program, offered at the University of Groningen, is open to junior and senior geography majors.
-Students receive 12-15 hours of credit.
+Students receive 12-15 credits.
 Instruction is in English.
 Other study abroad opportunities are available.
 For additional information contact the Geography Department.